 In 2018/19, the biennial revaluation cycle of all rateable properties changed to an annual revaluation.
 Whilst this change does not have any impact on the quantum of rates to be raised, it does change the distribution of total rates between various rate categories.
 Whilst valuations are required to be lodged with the Valuer General by 28th February, final sign-off does not occur until the 31st March.
-Any changes notified will be updated for budget adoption and may alter the proposed rates in the dollar.
-The total amount to be raised by rates and charges may also be affected by:
+Since the budget was prepared, there have been no events which have caused the total rates raised to differ in this final budget.